-From the architect.
+Text description provided by the architects.
 La Herradura is a 60’S residential complex on the city of Aguascalientes, with land lots above 1000 m2, near the San Pedro River on its west side.
 Despite being a semi-desert area this proximity with river allows it to have an important vegetation with rare tree stands than the rest of the city.

 TCH house uproots in an area with the pre-existence of two large ash trees that fully determine the available volume.
 The use schedule also required unusual spaces for a residential house being also intended for some executive activities, so almost two zones were developed in one level, first working spaces and on the other the privacy of the household itself.